Viktor Axelsen: Early life

-Axelsen was born in Odense, and at six years old, his father introduced him to badminton, playing the games at the Odense badminton club.
+Axelsen was born in Odense, to Henrik Axelsen and Gitte Lundager.
+At six years old, his father introduced him to badminton, playing the games at the Odense badminton club.
 He lived with his father after his parents divorced, and then lived alone in Copenhagen at the age of 17 and joined the national team.
-His father Henrik Axelsen ran a small advertising agency for a number of years, but now works full time as a manager for his son, and his mother Gitte Lundager has a shop in central Odense with a hairdressing salon, cosmetics and fashion clothing.
-He was named as the 2004 Player of the Year by Odense badminton club.
+His father ran a small advertising agency for a number of years, but now works full time as a manager for his son.
+His mother has a shop in central Odense with a hairdressing salon, cosmetics, and fashion clothing.
+He was named the 2004 Player of the Year by the Odense badminton club.